-Renumber

-When created, cursors take the lowest available cursor number.
+Renumber When created, cursors take the lowest available cursor number.
 You can also drag cursors over each other.
 This command renumbers the vertical cursors, with cursor 1 on the left.

-Active cursors

-In a time view, vertical cursors can be active or static.
+- Active cursors In a time view, vertical cursors can be active or static.
 An active cursor can seek to a position based on the position of other cursors and data in a channel.
-Active cursors can automate data analysis, leading to new data channels, XY trend plots or tabulated output.
+Active cursors can automate data analysis, leading to new data channels, XY trend plots or tabulated output. - Cursor 0 Vertical cursor 0 is special.

-Cursor 0

-Vertical cursor 0 is special.
 It always exists and cannot be deleted, but it can be hidden.
 It is the iterator for XY trend plots; a movement of cursor 0 causes all other active cursors to recalculate their positions.
 This calculation is done in order of rising cursor number.
-To hide cursor 0, right click on it and select Hide cursor 0 in the context menu.

-Valid and invalid cursors

-Active cursor positions are either valid or invalid; invalid cursors have an exclamation mark at the start of the label.
-The cursor position is invalid if the search method fails and the Position if search fails field is empty or does not contain a valid expression.
+To hide cursor 0, right click on it and select Hide cursor 0 in the context menu. - Valid and invalid cursors Active cursor positions are either valid or invalid; invalid cursors have an exclamation mark at the end of the label.
+A position is invalid if a search fails and the Position if search fails field is empty or does not contain a valid expression.
 Expressions that use invalid cursor positions are also invalid.
-The XY Trend plot rejects points that come from invalid measurements.
-Cursor positions are made valid by any operation that moves them to a specific place such as dragging.
-If the search fails, and the Position if search fails expression is blank or there is an error evaluating it, or it uses an invalid cursor position, the cursor is not moved and the cursor position becomes invalid.
+The XY Trend plot rejects points with invalid measurements.
+Cursor positions are validated by operations that moves them to a specific place such as dragging.
+If a search results in an invalid position, the cursor is not moved. - Active mode This command opens the Cursor mode dialog.
+The Search method field and the selected cursor determine the dialog contents.

-Active mode

-This command opens the Cursor mode dialog.
-The contents of the dialog depend on the Search method field and the selected cursor.
 An active cursor has an associated Search channel and start and end positions that define the data to search to locate the new cursor position.

 Cursor 0 does not have start and end positions.
-However, it does have a Minimum step; searches start at this distance from the cursor 0 position and continue to the end of the file for a forward search, or to the start of the file for a backward search.
-Cursor 0 has a restricted range of search methods: Peak find, Trough find, Rising threshold, Falling threshold, Within thresholds, Outside thresholds, Peak slope, Trough slope, Inflection, Data points and Expression.
+However, it does have a Minimum step; searches start at this distance from the cursor 0 position and continue to the file end for a forward search, or to the file start file for a backward search.
+Cursor 0 has a restricted range of search methods: Peak find, Trough find, Rising threshold, Falling threshold, Within thresholds, Outside thresholds, Peak slope, Trough slope, Turning point, Data points and Expression.